 Here’s my take on some of the options:

-- Oat milk: A good, versatile all-rounder and my go-to plant-based milk (use unsweetened here).
+- Oat milk: A good, versatile all-rounder (I usually go with an unsweetened variety).

-- Soya milk: This is also a decent all-rounder and works well (although it may thicken more than oat milk – see recipe notes).
+- Soy milk: This is also a decent all-rounder and works well (it usually thickens more than oat and so you may need slightly more – see recipe notes).

 - Cashew milk: If you're not worried about making this dish nut-free, creamy cashew milk would probably work well.